We're hiring

 Every department should focus on some important HR reports to keep the workforce motivated and productive.
 These are mentioned below:

-These techniques are used to gain thorough insights into trends and patterns.
+These techniques are used to gain a thorough insight into trends and patterns.
 They help HR professionals optimize HR processes and make informed decisions.
-Techniques like artificial intelligence (AI) and machine learning (ML) are also used for strategic planning.
+Techniques such as artificial intelligence (AI) and machine learning (ML) are also utilized for strategic planning.

 Who Needs Access to HR Reports?